gavdraper/gavdraper.github.io/_posts/2018-05-16-Managing-SQL-Servers-With-Policy-Based-Management.md

 The facets available are all stored in msdb..syspolicy_management_facets which has an execution_mode field that defines what modes you can use (Demand, Schedule, On Change Log, On Change Prevent).
 This field is a bitwise flag and can be checked with this script

 {% highlight sql %}
-select
+SELECT
    facets.management_facet_id Id,
    facets.name Name,
    CASE WHEN execution_mode & 1 = 1 THEN 1 ELSE 0 END AS OnChangePrevent,
    CASE WHEN execution_mode & 2 = 2 THEN 1 ELSE 0 END AS OnChangeLogOnly,
    CASE WHEN execution_mode & 4 = 4 THEN 1 ELSE 0 END AS OnSchedule
 FROM
 	msdb..syspolicy_management_facets facets
 {% endhighlight %}